laravel/docs/mail.md

 The `Mail::send` method may be used to send an e-mail message:

-	Mail::send('emails.welcome', $data, function($message)
+	Mail::send('emails.welcome', array('key'=>'value'), function($message)
 	{
 		$message->to('foo@example.com', 'John Smith')->subject('Welcome!');
 	});

 The first argument passed to the `send` method is the name of the view that should be used as the e-mail body.
-The second is the `$data` that should be passed to the view, and the third is a Closure allowing you to specify various options on the e-mail message.
+The second is the data to be passed to the view, often as an associative array where the data items are available to the view by `$key`.
+The third is a Closure allowing you to specify various options on the e-mail message.

 > **Note:** A `$message` variable is always passed to e-mail views, and allows the inline embedding of attachments.
 So, it is best to avoid passing a `message` variable in your view payload.